bigteamscienceconference/bigteamscienceconference.github.io/registration.md

 <h2 align="center"> >>> <a href="https://universityofalabama.az1.qualtrics.com/jfe/form/SV_8e5NBEknf2LCuyi" target="_blank">Register for the 2025 BTSCON now!</a> <<< </h2>
 -->

-<h2>Registration for the 2025 BTSCON is now closed.
-We'll see you in 2026!</h2>
+<h2>Registration for the 2026 BTSCON will open soon!</h2>

 ***

-> If you would like to support the big team science efforts of our sponsor organizations before the next conference, you can make a tax-deductible donation to the [ManyBabies financial collective](https://opencollective.com/manybabiesoce) and/or [Psychological Science Accelerator financial collective](https://psysciacc.org/).
+> If you would like to support the big team science efforts of our sponsor organizations before the next conference, you can make a tax-deductible donation to the [ManyBabies financial collective](https://opencollective.com/manybabiesoce) and/or [Psychological Science Accelerator](https://www.paypal.com/fundraiser/charity/5217974).

 ***